 At the end of the academic year, after spring grades are posted, the Office of Student Financial Services will perform a satisfactory academic progress review on all students and notify those who do not meet the standards of their probationary or ineligible status.

-Students may regain eligibility by raising their cumulative GPA to the minimum required, or making up a credit deficiency.
+Students may regain eligibility by raising their cumulative GPA to the minimum required or making up a credit deficiency.
 No federal financial aid is available for the coursework taken to earn reinstatement.

 Students may appeal their ineligible satisfactory academic progress status in writing to the Office of Student Financial Services.
-The appeal must include an explanation of your current standing, along with any special circumstances that might bear on your continued eligibility.
-An academic plan must also be submitted documenting the way you plan on improving your grade point average and/or catching up on credits..
-The Director of Financial Aid or the Asst.
-VP for Enrollment and SFS may consult with academic administrators and faculty at Wheaton if they are considered involved parties who may be able to knowledgeably remark on the student’s appeal grounds.
-Reinstatement of eligibility based on an approved appeal will be limited to one semester, during which time the student must achieve the required GPA to continue to receive federal funding.
-All appeal decisions are made in writing and are considered final.
+The appeal must include an explanation of the student’s current standing, along with any special circumstances that might bear on continued eligibility.
+The appeal should also explain what has changed to allow the student to succeed academically in the future.
+The Director of Financial Aid may consult with academic administrators and faculty at Wheaton if they are considered involved parties who may be able to knowledgeably remark on the student’s appeal grounds.